tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 <b>Sensor UI Feature Enhancements</b>
   -	A new multiAttributeTile replaces the old presentation, with motion displayed at the bottom left corner
-  - Now displays the parent thermostat's current Program within each Sensor device
+  - Now displays the parent thermostat current Program within each Sensor device
-  - New mini-icons indicate which of the 3 default programs (Home, Away, Sleep) the sensor is included in.
+  - New mini-icons indicate which of the 3 default programs (Home, Away, Sleep) the sensor is included in
-    - The sensor can be added or removed from a Program by tapping these mini icons.
+    - The sensor can be added or removed from a Program by tapping these mini icons
   - Includes 4 new "blank" mini-tiles that are utilized by the new Smart Room Helper App

 <b>SmartThings Integration</b>

-	- Messages sent to the Device's notification log (found under the Recently tab of a Device) are now optimized, most with colored icons
+	- Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with colored icons
 	- All current Attributes and Capabilities of Thermostat devices are supported
 	- Most Ecobee Setting variables are now available as Attributes of a Thermostat (so things like CoRE can see them)
 	- Now offers several new API Command interfaces, including: